levenyatko/auto-applied-coupons/readme.txt

 You can customize the display settings in the plugin's configuration options.

 = How can I show specific coupon on the list? =
 Go to the coupon edit page.
 In the 'General' tab you can choose whether to show or hide this coupon.
+By default, all coupons are hidden.

-= Can I change the color scheme for the coupons displayed? = Of course.
-In the admin panel, go to the WooCommerce settings page and select the "Coupons" tab.
+= Can I change the color scheme for the coupons displayed? = In the admin panel, go to the WooCommerce settings page and select the "Coupons" tab.
 Here you can set the background and text color for active and inactive coupon cards.

 = How can I rewrite the template for the available coupons list? = Copy files from the '/wp-content/plugins/auto-applied-coupons/templates' folder to a new folder in your theme named 'coupons'.

 == Screenshots ==
 1. Edit coupon page.
-General tab
+General tab.
 2. Edit coupon page.
-Usage restriction tab
+Usage restriction tab.
+3. Plugin settings tab.
-4. Product page with new coupon blocks
+4. Product page with new coupon blocks.

 == Upgrade Notice ==

 == Changelog ==

-= 1.4.0 =
+= 2.0.0 =
+* Refactored all plugin code.
-* Fixed compatibility with Woocommerce to 8.2.1
+* Tested compatibility with WordPress 6.4.2
-* Updated compatibility with WordPress to 6.4
+* Tested compatibility with WooCommerce 8.5.1